probeiuscorp/language/spec/01-types.md

 type Id = a. a -> a
 ```

-The special type symbol `*` is equal to `unknown` in input position and `never` in output position.
+The special type symbol `*` is equal to `never` in input position and `unknown` in output position.

-The supertype of all functions is
+A supertype of all functions is
 ```
 * -> *
 ```